Day One

 YOU DOUBTED ME, INSECT?!

-I'm a pretty solid player (my peak rank is something like 15 or 18, though I rarely grind the ladder.)
+I'm a pretty solid player (I regularly maintain top legend when I grind the ladder, though I rarely do.)
 I've got a decent understanding of the various decks and archetypes, and how they're played against each other.
 And since I'm one of those scumbags that pilots Patron (and was previously one of those scumbags rocking Miracles), I'm ok at tactics, too, that is, finding lethal combos, or the most efficacious exchanges, etc.

 I don't feel like it took me more than a couple of games to figure out how to play each side of Nef vs. Rag, but the simplest explanation for the massive spike in win rate on day two is that I really was that bad at first, and I got incrementally better at playing Rag in ways that I didn't notice.